Why Transparent Cremation Prices Are Also the Lowest

 But a loophole in the law meant 25 percent of funeral homes hid their prices from consumers.

-As the FairWarning website article explains, the lack of price transparency has led to a huge spread of prices across the funeral home industry.
+As the FairWarning article explains, the lack of price transparency has led to a huge spread of prices across the funeral home industry.
 For example, the report found cremations that cost as much as $4,115.

-A 2016 study also found wide variation in cremation prices.
-The report’s authors use a restaurant analogy to explain why inclusive pricing is also important:
+A 2016 study also revealed a wide variation in cremation prices.

-Consumers can fight back by being armed with information and questions.
+Consumers can be prepared with information and questions.
 The Federal Trade Commission offers tips and advice on its website.
-The federal government’s funeral rule gives you many rights throughout the cremation process, including being able to ask for prices and use alternative containers.
+The federal government’s Funeral Rule gives you many rights throughout the cremation process, including being able to ask for prices and use alternative containers.

 Photo by Alain Pham